fairdataihub/SODA-for-SPARC-Docs/docs/upload-dataset/step-4.md

 Manifest files are mandatory for all datasets.

 For uploads going to a new Pennsieve dataset, simply toggle the option to `Yes`.
-Then a **manifest.xlsx** file will be added to each high-level SPARC folder with the `filename`, `timestamp`, and `file type` fields automatically populated in the correct format while the `description` and
+Then a **manifest.xlsx** file will be added at the root of your dataset with the `filename`, `timestamp`, and `file type` fields automatically populated in the correct format.
+The additional fields in the manifest file can be edited by clicking the 'Preview/Edit Manifest file' button, making the desired changes in the manifest file editor, and then clicking 'Save and Exit'.
-`Additional Metadata` fields can be added by the user by selecting on a high-level folder to make manifest edits.
-Upon making edits, hitting the save and exit button will create manifest.xlsx files to be added upon dataset generation.

 :::info
 At the moment, SODA will not automatically fill out the `entity` column in the manifest file.
 You will need to fill this out manually.
 If you have